-This fourth volume of the EUCASS book series on advances in aerospace sciences is dedicated to progress in propulsion physics and includes a collection of the best papers, presented in this or closely connected areas, at the 4th European Conference for Aerospace Sciences held in Saint Petersburg, Russia, July 4-8, 2011.
+This eleventh volume of the EUCASS book series on advances in aerospace sciences is dedicated to progress in propulsion physics and includes a collection of the best papers, presented in this or closely connected areas, at the 6th European Conference for Aerospace Sciences held in Krakow, Poland, June 19 to July 3, 2015.

-The Propulsion Symposium of this conference was ideally dedicated to the 50th anniversary of the historical orbital flight by Yu.
-Gagarin (April 12, 1961) and turned out to be a major meeting in the field of propulsion R&D with around 180 presentations.
+The Propulsion Symposium of this conference turned out to be a major meeting in the field of propulsion R&D with around 180 presentations.